 Gargrave Road and Castle View Terrace, Skipton, North Yorkshire

-A good example of an early Gothic Revival Catholic church in the archaeologically correct Early English style much used by A. W. N. Pugin and his followers.
-Fine collection of fittings, including a reredos designed by Pugin.
+A good example of an early Gothic Revival Catholic church in archaeologically correct Early English style.
+Fine collection of furnishings, including a reredos designed by A. W. Pugin.

-The Tempest family’s private chapel at Broughton Hall, about three miles from Skipton, provided Mass for local Catholics during Penal times and until St Stephen’s was opened on 15 September 1842, although it is recorded that Mass was said in an upper room in Albert Street, Skipton, in the early 19th century.
-In 1835 a Mr Lane of Manchester (presumably Richard Lane) drew up plans for a church at Skipton and building work began in 1836.
+The Tempest family’s private chapel at Broughton Hall, about three miles from Skipton, provided Mass for local Catholics during penal times and until St Stephen’s was opened on 15 September 1842, although it is also recorded that Mass was said in an upper room in Albert Street, Skipton, in the early nineteenth century.
+In 1835 a Mr Lane of Manchester drew up plans for a church at Skipton and building work began in 1836.
 The delay in opening the new church was caused by a dispute of ownership between Charles Tempest and Fr Michael Trappes and Bishop Briggs.